ArjunPlayzYTYT/1016-Agritech/README.md

 a game where you own a farm and you have 2 levels 1 manual and othe with machines.

-TO PLAY GAME OPEN "Strayberry HS Proect"
+TO PLAY GAME OPEN "Strayberry HS Projet.exe"